Harvard Summer Program in Trento, Italy

 Study neuroscience through the Mind/Brain/Behavior Interfaculty Initiative

-Faculty: Alfonso Caramazza
+Faculty: Alfonso Caramazza and additional faculty

 This eight-week program at the Center for Mind/Brain Sciences (CIMeC), University of Trento, Italy, provides a unique opportunity to study the mind/brain.